universalbyte/superhostsfile/README.md

 Create your own "SuperHosts" file to block
-ADS
-SOCIAL-MEDIA-, MALICIOUS-, PORN-, GAMBLING-, NEWS Websites by downloading the following "hosts" files and merging them together from these great sources:
+ADS, SOCIAL-MEDIA-, MALICIOUS-, PORN-, GAMBLING-, NEWS Websites by downloading the following "hosts" files and merging them together from these great sources:

 https://github.com/EnergizedProtection/